 - Represented court-appointed receiver in SEC enforcement action.

-- Represented defendant in civil-RICO lawsuit related to FIFIA bribery scandal.
+- Represented defendant in civil-RICO lawsuit related to FIFA bribery scandal.

 - Represented individual in SEC investigation regarding an unregistered initial coin offering (ICO).

 - Represented company in SEC investigation and litigation in which the SEC alleged the company, through its principal, orchestrated a $1 billon Ponzi scheme.

 - Represented individual charged with federal drug trafficking offenses with initial trial resulting in hung jury, and after retrial, the court defendant sentenced well below the advisory sentencing guidelines.

 - Member of the Ad Hoc Committee on the Rules and Procedures for the U.S. District Court for the Southern District of Florida

 - Member of the Federal Bench & Bar Conference Planning Committee for the U.S. District Court, Southern District of Florida